Dumboiroy/tp/docs/DeveloperGuide.md

 1. User requests to [<u>U1 View clients</u>](#use-case-view-clients).
 2. HeartLink shows a list of clients with the corresponding appointment details.
-3. User selects a specific client and requests to delete an existing appointment by using its Appointment ID.
+3. User selects a specific client and requests to delete an existing appointment.
 4. HeartLink deletes the specified appointment from the client’s record and removes it from the database.

     Use case ends.